Improved integer programming models for simple assembly line balancing and related problems: Introduction

+To obtain the best possible solution and to guarantee a fair comparison to other methods it is necessary to select the best model.
+In this paper we address this problem comparing theoretically and computationally several models for the SALBP from the literature, and some improved models proposed in this paper.
+A survey of models for the SALBP can be found in \textcite{Baybars/1986} and \textcite{Scholl/1999}.
+To the best of our knowledge, no theoretical comparison of these models has been published before.
+A computational study of some models has been provided by \textcite{Pastor.etal/2007}.

+We argue that the results obtained for the SALBP can be generalized to other assembly line balancing problems.
+This will be demonstrated by two case studies.
+We show how the model for the U-shaped assembly line balancing problem (UALBP-1) proposed by \textcite{Urban/1998} and the model for the bin packing problem with precedence constraints (BPP-P), which has been recently introduced by~\textcite{DellAmico.etal/2012} can be improved by the formulations proposed in this paper.
+Urban's model is widely used in the literature as originally proposed~\parencite{Aase.etal/2003,Agpak.etal/2011,Chiang.etal/2004,Erin/2007,Gokcen.Agpak/2004,Kara.Tekin/2009}, and a better model may improve the results in these applications.
+In the case of the BPP-P it turns out that the best integer model is competitive with a sophisticated tailored branch-and-bound algorithm, demonstrating its utility as a tool for obtaining a rapid, reasonable solution method for new problems.

 The remainder of this paper is organized as follows.
-In the next section we present a formal definition and a mixed-integer linear model of the SALBP-1 and the SALBP-2.
-Next, we discuss different models proposed in the literature.
-In Section~\ref{sec:improved} we theoretically compare these models and two new families of valid inequalities for expressing the precedence constraints.
-A computational study is presented in Section~\ref{sec:computationalstudy} and we conclude in Section~\ref{sec:conclusions}.
+In the next section we present a formal definition, basic mixed-integer linear models of the SALBP-1 and the SALBP-2 and further models from the literature.
+In Section~\ref{sec:improved} we propose improved formulations of the precedence constraints and the station limits, and theoretically compare the resulting models with the existing ones.
+The improved formulations are applied to related problems in Section~\ref{sec:applications}.
+A computational study is presented in Section~\ref{sec:computationalstudy} and we offer some conclusions in Section~\ref{sec:conclusions}.